Frequently Asked Questions ( FAQs ) of Dr. Donovan

 Does Dr. Donovan use instruments to do soft tissue work?

-Key benefits with all soft tissue therapy, especially with instruments
+Key benefits with all soft tissue therapy, including with instruments

 - Reduces overall time of treatment